marcos-diazg/BIMM143_SP23/schedule.md

 **Topics:**
 Why do we use R for bioinformatics?
 R language basics and the RStudio IDE.
 Major R data structures and functions.
 Using R interactively from the RStudio console.

-**Goal:**
+**Goals:**
-- Understand why we use R for bioinformatics
+- Understand why we use R for bioinformatics.
-- Familiarity with R’s basic syntax
+- Familiarity with R’s basic syntax.
-- Familiarity with major R data structures (vectors, data.frames and lists)
+- Familiarity with major R data structures (vectors, data.frames and lists).
-- Understand the basics of using functions (arguments, vectorizion and re-cycling)
+- Understand the basics of using functions (arguments, vectorizion and re-cycling).

 **Videos:**